 1 Next time to enroll will be during Open Enrollment in May of each year with an effective date of July 1.
 Eligible employees may also enroll, stop, or modify within 60 days of a qualifying mid-year event (e.g. marriage, divorce, or birth of a child).
 Any mid-year changes will be effective on the first day of the month following receipt of the completed election form except for adding newborns, adopted children, or children placed for adoption.
 In these cases, health coverage is retroactive to the first day of the month in which the birth, adoption or placement for adoption occurred.

 2 You must enroll every plan year in a Flexible Spending Account to have an account, so if you want to continue using your FSA or enroll in one for the first time, be sure to take action during Open Enrollment.

-- Compliance, Diversity and Ethics New Hire Trainings →Due within the first 30-days of employment
+- Diversity, Equity, and Inclusion Required Trainings → Due within the first 30 days of employment

-- HR Required Trainings → Due within the first 90-days of employment
+- Emergency Preparedness Training → Due within the first 90 days of employment*

 For additional details, including a full breakdown of the trainings, please view our State Mandated Training handout.

 The Payroll Department is responsible for the timely and accurate processing of all University payrolls.
 We also make all payroll related tax deposits, reconcile health care billings, make retroactive pay adjustments, pay all third parties payroll vendors as well as collect and disburse all garnishments, tax liens, and child support orders.